 If your company isn’t working toward increasing its MRR, you’re at a disadvantage.
 Thankfully, as members of the professional coffee community, you’ve got the perfect opportunity, mail order coffee, staring you right in the face.

-Your company—whether a coffee shop, specialty coffee retailer, a coffee roaster, or a coffee wholesaler—has no problem acquiring quality coffee.
+Your company—whether a coffee shop with a brick and mortar shop location, specialty coffee retailer, a coffee roaster, or a coffee wholesaler—has no problem acquiring quality coffee.
 That’s why you're in business.
-You’ve spent your career building the relationships and processes that keep your coffee machines, shelves, and warehouses full of top-notch coffee beans.
+You’ve spent your career building the relationships and processes that keep your coffee machines, shelves, and warehousing full of top-notch coffee beans.

-That means the only things you have left to acquire to start a coffee bean subscription or a coffee club membership are a reliable ecommerce platform and packaging and shipping.
+That means the only things you have left to start a coffee bean subscription or a coffee club membership are a reliable ecommerce platform, online marketplace, subscription management software, SKU generator, and packaging and shipping without any shipping issues.
 In the grand scheme of starting a business or developing a new revenue stream, these are small potatoes.
 An ecommerce platform can cost less than $100 per month, and packaging and shipping is around 10–20% of the cost of goods sold (COGS).

 Overall, the net-new MRR you’ll be creating out of nothing will quickly make the expenses you incurred a moot point.